 Comprehension & Responsiveness Accuracy Feel for the Language 9-10 Very good No problems of comprehension.
-Responses are natural and spontaneous even to unexpected questions.
-Able to present and defend a point of view in discussion.
+Prompt response to Examiner's questions.
+Very forthcoming in developing topics: able to guide the discussion, offering/seeking opinions as appropriate.
 9-10 Very good Consistently accurate.
 Only occasional minor slips.
 9-10 Very good Has a very good feeling for the language and is able to express concepts fluently in appropriate idiom.
 Negligible influence from the mother tongue.
 7-8 Good Few problems of comprehension.
-Responds thoughtfully, and copes fairly well with unexpected questions.
+Responds readily and without undue hesitation.
 Reasonably forthcoming but tends to follow Examiner's lead.
 7-8 Good Accuracy generally good, with more frequent errors than in the very best candidates.
 Shows a sound basic understanding of grammatical usage.
 7-8 Good Has a very good feeling for the language.
 Shows competent use of relevant idiom.
 Avoids significant influence from mother tongue.
 5-6 Satisfactory Understands questions on basic situations and concepts, but has difficulty with more complicated ideas.
 Some delay in response.
 Needs encouragement to develop topics.
-OR Relies heavily on prepared responses.
 5-6 Satisfactory Accuracy indicates a measure of competence but with some obvious and significant gaps in grammatical usage.
 5-6 Satisfactory Feeling for the language evident with some occasional use of relevant idiom.
 Thought processes and expression are influenced by mother tongue.
 3-4 Weak Has general difficulty in understanding.
 Limited response to questions on the majority of topics raised.
 3-4 Weak Generally inaccurate use of the language.
-3-4 Weak Has scant feeling for the idiom.
+3-4 Weak Has scant feeling for the foreign idiom.
 Generally translates literally from the mother tongue.
 0-2 Poor Severe problems of comprehension.
 Very marked hesitation.
 Limited responsiveness.
 0-2 Poor No grasp of grammatical accuracy.
 Errors constant and repeated.
-0-2 Poor Has no feeling for the target language.
+0-2 Poor Has no feeling for the foreign language.